Academy Award for Best Original Song: Performances at the awards ceremony

-That same year, the song "Al otro lado del río" (On The Other Side Of The River), which was featured in the film The Motorcycle Diaries, won the award, becoming the first song in Spanish and the second in a non-English language to receive such an honor (the first winner was the title tune to Never on Sunday, which was sung in Greek in the film by its star, Melina Mercouri).
-It was written by Uruguayan composer Jorge Drexler, but the producers would not let Drexler perform the song during the show for fear of losing ratings.
+That same year, the song "Al otro lado del río" ("On the Other Side of the River"), which was featured in the film The Motorcycle Diaries, won the award, becoming the first song in Spanish and the second in a non-English language to receive the award (the first winner was the title song to Never on Sunday, which was sung in Greek in the film by its star, Melina Mercouri).
+It was written by Uruguayan composer Jorge Drexler, but the producers would not allow Drexler perform the song during the show for fear of losing ratings.
 Instead, the song was performed by Carlos Santana and Antonio Banderas.
 Drexler's acceptance speech for the award consisted of him singing a few lines a cappella and closed by simply saying "thank you".

-In 1985, Phil Collins was passed over to perform his nominated composition "Against All Odds (Take a Look at Me Now)".
+In 1985, the Academy rejected Phil Collins to perform his nominated composition "Against All Odds (Take a Look at Me Now)".
 According to representatives of both Collins' record company and Columbia Pictures, this was because the producers of the telecast were not familiar with his work.
 Ann Reinking performed the song instead, with Collins sitting in the audience.

 At the 80th Academy Awards, "That's How You Know" from the film Enchanted was performed by Kristin Chenoweth, rather than the film's star, Amy Adams.
 However, Adams performed "Happy Working Song", which was nominated from the same film.

 In 2009, Peter Gabriel, who was originally scheduled to perform his nominated song "Down to Earth" during the live broadcast, declined to perform after learning that he would be allowed to sing only 65 seconds of the song during the ceremony's Best Original Song nominee performance medley.
-Gabriel still attended the ceremony, with John Legend performing the song in his place, backed by the Soweto Gospel Choir.
+Gabriel still attended the ceremony, with John Legend performing the song in his song, and the Soweto Gospel Choir singing with Legend.
+Likewise, the Pussycat Dolls performed the eventual winning song, "Jai Ho", instead of the original performers that same night due to their version being a hit song in the U.S.